Taiwrash/kgh/deployments/examples/README.md

 # KGH Examples Directory

-This directory contains ready-to-use Kubernetes manifests that you can copy and paste to deploy applications using KGH (Kubernetes GitOps Hub).
+This directory contains ready-to-use Kubernetes manifests that you can copy and paste to deploy applications using KGH (Kubernetes GitOps Homelab).

 ## 📋 Available Examples